mozilla/telemetry-batch-view/docs/MainSummary.md

 * The `theme` field contains a single struct in the same shape as the items in the `active_addons` array.
 It contains information about the currently active browser theme.
+* The `user_prefs` field contains a struct with values for preferences of interest.

 It is recommended to work with this dataset via **Spark** rather than **sql.t.m.o** - due to the large number of records, queries can consume a lot of resources on the